Customer intelligence for complex B2B revenue teams

 78%

-Core read
+Account read

 Technical validation has passed.
 The real risk has shifted to internal ownership, budget alignment, and executive sponsorship.